qcscine/molassembler/src/molassembler/haptics_implementation_plan.md

 # In-progress notes
-- CycleData needs to ignore any and all cycles that contain eta bonded edges.
+- CycleData needs to be able to selectively ignore some cycles that are merely between a central symmetry and an eta-bonded ligand.
+It is not a solution to skip copying eta bonds to the algorithm since substituentLinks will not work.
+These cycles complicate the overall picture and are unintuitive for a human handler.
-  We could just not copy those to RDL's graph, but that will cause a discrepancy between edge descriptors, if that is relied upon somewhere (which I do not think it is)
+- Before ranking takes place, Eta bonds must be set properly, to both haptic and non-haptic ligands.
+In the algorithm differentiating ligands, every time a haptic ligand is identified, check / set the bonds to Eta, and likewise if the ligand is non-eta, ensure the bond is non-Eta.
+If it is Eta, set it to Single.

 # Haptic ligands implementation plan